 In 2010, Friends for Mental Health launched the Cap Schizophrenia classes and received the certification from the FFAPAMM (Federation of Families and Friends of People with a Mental Illness) for conforming to the Cadre normatif.

-So it is with the remarkable determination of just a few family members that Friends for Mental Health began and has evolved into the organization that it is today, boasting over 1000 members every year!
-Throughout it all, there has always been one constant: the strength of family members coping with a loved one’s mental illness and their resolve to persevere in spite of it.
+So it is with the remarkable determination of just a few family members that Friends for Mental Health began 40 years ago and has evolved into the organization that it is today, boasting over 800 members every year!
+Throughout it all, there has been one constant: the strength of family members coping with a loved one’s mental illness and their resolve to persevere in spite of it.